jrpx/AtelierTotoriColeCheat/README.md

-# AtelierTotoriColeCheat
+# Atelier Totori, Steam Edition Cole (Money) tool.
-A cheat program to change your Atelier Totori saved game to have 600,000 Cole
+Lets you modify the saved game to have 400,000 or 600,000 Cole